fmaylinch/mongodb-utils/shell-extensions/README.md

 You may override the query expansions or add more of your own.
 After loading the `mongodb-shell-extensions.js`, modify the `MongoUtil.expandQuery` function.

-Here's an example where we want to expand a query that looks like an email, and in that case search by `{email: query}` .
+Here's an example where we want to expand a query that looks like an email to `{email: query}` .
 This code could be in the `~/.mongorc.js` file.

 ```js
 load("mongodb-shell-extensions.js");